 - Lords (Boyers) were forbidden from separating married Gypsies belonging to different lords

-- 1768-1774: Men of Litincuți may have participated in the Russo-Turkish War of 1768-1774 as members of the army of Principality of Moldavia fighting for the Ottoman Empire.
+1768-1774: Men of Litincuți may have participated in the Russo-Turkish War of 1768-1774 as members of the army of Principality of Moldavia fighting for the Ottoman Empire.
 Tsarist Russia has been working to destablize the Polish-Lithuanian Commonwealth for a while perhaps hoping to open the door to annexing it.
-Anti-Russian rebellions had begun to spread and Russia worried that the people of the Polish-Lithuanian Commonwealth would endanger the pro-Russian stance they had been growing.
-Russian made the decision to send their troops in and round up the rebels.
+Anti-Russian rebellions had begun to spread and Russia worried that the rebellious people of the Polish-Lithuanian Commonwealth would endanger the pro-Russian stance Russia had been encouraging in the region.
+Russia made the decision to send their troops in and round up the rebels.
 Some of the rebels fled across the border into the Ottoman Empire to the nearby city of Balta which at the time was in the Principality of Moldavia (today Balta is in Podilsk Raion, Odesa Oblast in south-western Ukraine).
-The Russian army followed on September 17, 1769 and as a result the Ottoman Empire declared war on Russia.
+The Russian army followed on September 17, 1769 without first seeking the permission of the Ottoman Emprire and as a result the Ottoman Empire declared war on Russia.
 The fighting was fierce and despite the Ottoman Empire fielding superior numbers of troops the better-trained and armed Russians defeated the Ottoman army on land and sunk the entire fleet of the Ottoman Navy.
 The Ottoman Empire was defeated and signed the Treaty of Küçük Kaynarca on July 21, 1774 giving major concessions to Tsarist Russia.
-Historically, this war is thought to mark the decline of the Ottoman Empire and the beginning of the Russian rise as a super-power.14
+Historically, this war is thought to mark the beginning of the decline of the Ottoman Empire and the beginning of the Russian rise as a super-power.27

 Village of Liteny, Military District, Kingdom of Galicia and Lodomeria, Holy Roman Empire